Tim Burton: 1995–2010: Established director

-2010s

-Tim Burton appeared at the 2009 Comic-Con in San Diego, California, to promote both 9 and Alice in Wonderland; the latter won two Academy Awards, for Best Art Direction and Best Costume Design.
+Burton appeared at the 2009 Comic-Con in San Diego, California, to promote both 9 and Alice in Wonderland; the latter won two Academy Awards, for Best Art Direction and Best Costume Design.
 In Burton's version of Alice in Wonderland, the story is set 13 years after the original Lewis Carroll tales.
 Mia Wasikowska was cast as Alice.
 The original start date for filming was May 2008.
 Torpoint and Plymouth were the locations used for filming from September 1 – October 14, and the film remains set in the Victorian era.
 During this time, filming took place in Antony House in Torpoint.
 250 local extras were chosen in early August.
 Other production work took place in London.
 The film was originally to be released in 2009, but was pushed to March 5, 2010.
 The film starred Johnny Depp as the Mad Hatter; Matt Lucas as both Tweedledee and Tweedledum; Helena Bonham Carter as the Red Queen; Stephen Fry as the Cheshire Cat; Anne Hathaway as the White Queen; Alan Rickman as Absolem the Caterpillar; Michael Sheen as McTwisp the White Rabbit; and Crispin Glover as the Knave of Hearts, with his face and voice added onto a CGI body.
-Despite mixed reviews, the film was a commercial success, grossing $1 billion worldwide, making it the highest grossing film of Burton's career.
-Burton produced the film's sequel, Alice Through the Looking Glass (2016).
+Despite receiving mixed reviews from critics, the film was a commercial success, grossing $1 billion worldwide, making it the highest-grossing film of Burton's career.
+Burton produced the film's sequel, Alice Through the Looking Glass (2016), which was directed by James Bobin.